-I’m currently the Creative Director of the digital marketing agency CloudRaker.
-Prior to this, I was Associate Creative Director of the international group at SID LEE.
+I am a big picture creative working in London.
+I was recently the Creative Director of the digital marketing agency CloudRaker.
+Prior to that, I was Associate Creative Director in the international group at SID LEE.

 Here are some things I believe and some examples of consumer experiences I’ve helped create that demonstrate how those beliefs come to life.